Applying Machine Learning Methods to Laser Acceleration of Protons: Lessons Learned from Synthetic Data: Machine Learning Methods

 We use the synthetic data to train three different machine learning models.
 These are Neural Network (NN), Support Vector Regression (SVR), and Gaussian Process Regression (GPR).
 In contrast to a neural network, SVR and GPR apply a ``kernel" function to map data to a higher dimensional space.

-There are a number of caveats and important details in comparing these models and we do not attempt to make a definitive comparison.
+There are a number of caveats and important details in comparing these models, and we do not attempt to make a definitive comparison.
 What we do aim to do is to make reasonable efforts to compare the methods and their performance on a single GPU.
 Specifically, we use a NVIDIA Volta V100 GPU on the Pitzer cluster at the Ohio Supercomputer Center with 32~GB of GPU memory.
 Unless otherwise noted, we present results from training the ML models in single precision.

 As mentioned earlier, there are three independent variables in the data set -- target thickness, intensity and focal distance.
 First, we applied a logarithm to both the intensity and the three outputs of the model: maximum proton energy, total proton energy, average proton energy.
-Then, we applied standard z-score normalization\cite{han2011data} to all three inputs of the training set.
+Then, we applied standard z-score normalization \citep{han2011data} to all three inputs of the training set.
 We also apply z-score scaling to the outputs using the standard deviation and the mean of the training set.
+We note that the log-scaling of the outputs introduces a bias that causes under-prediction \citep{miller_1984}.
+In this paper, we multiply the detransformed outputs by a correction factor equal to the mean of the training data outputs divided by the detransformed outputs.

+It bears mentioning that we did not ``pre-train" any of the ML models prior to training these models on the synthetic data described in \S\ref{sec:synthetic}.